sending objects/files over websockets

 Implementation

 To implement this idea, you will need the dill package.
-This works by serializing the class/function in that folder and then sending it over TCP and running it on the remote.
+Dill works by serializing the class/function in a folder and then sending it over TCP and running it on the remote.

 Here is the basic example for the client: